amcquistan/k8s-nlp-sentiment/README.md

     --from-beginning
 ```

 Launch the remaining NLP Application from the local helm chart in the helm directory.
-Issue the next command from the project root (ie, along side the helm directory)

 ```
 helm install nlp ./helm
 ```

 A new namespace named nlp-local will be created in the k8s cluster.
-Issue the following to see the k8s resources installed in the new namespace.
+Issue the following to see the resources installed in the new namespace.

 ```
 kubectl get all --namespace nlp-local